 The SPI slave device is activated by the master through the Chip Select line.
-A slave device gets the SCK as an input from the SPI CY14MX064Q operates as a SPI slave and may share the SPI bus with other SPI slave devices.
+A slave device gets the SCK as an input from the SPI master and all the communication is synchronized with this clock.
+SPI slave never initiates a communication on the SPI bus and acts on the instruction from the master.

+CY14X256Q operates as a SPI slave and may share the SPI bus with other SPI slave devices.

-Chip Select (\overline{CS})
+Chip Select (CS)

-For selecting any slave device, the master needs to pull-down the corresponding \overline{CS} pin.
-Any instruction can be issued to a slave device only while the \overline{CS} pin is LOW.
+For selecting any slave device, the master needs to pull-down the corresponding CS pin.
+Any instruction can be issued to a slave device only while the CS pin is LOW.
 When the device is not selected, data through the SI pin is ignored and the serial output pin (SO) remains in a high impedance state.